przant/zipcodes-api/README.md

 </p>

 ## Description
-This API is intended to fetch the US postal codes and its associated information such as: state, state abbreviation, county, and city.
+A simple API to fetch the US zipcodes(2000 census) and their associated information in differet ways.

-The main goal for creating this project was for practicing a bit some old concepts and some new ones, and this API is not intended for commercial use, only with educational purposes.
+The goal for creating this project is for practicing, and this API is not intended for commercial use, only for educational purposes.

+## Dependencies

+To execute this API you will need to have installed the following software:
+* `Golang` version `1.22.7` or higher
+* `Docker`
+* `Docker compose`

+The minimum requirement will be a `Golang` version `1.22.7` or higher installed to run the API server with the build-in database.

 ## Usage

-The API server could be use running one of the docker compose files, then you will require Docker and docker compose to run the project.
+The API server can be executed using `make`or compiling the server  and executed it.

-By this time, the API is implemented with an in memory database which is a nested map structure, and with a MySQL database.

-* The `docker-compose.local.yaml` file will create the API server container with an in memory database, which is a nested map structure to hold the US Zipcodes
+### Up and running the Server with Make
+You can see the available `make` commands by executing `make help`

+To run the API server you can execute one of the following commands:

+* `make compose-localdb start-localdb`
+* `make compose-mysqldb start-mysqldb`

+For cleaning up the reources created execute `make clean`

-* The `docker-compose.mysql.yaml` file will create a `MySQL` dabatase container and the API server container.
+### Compiling the API server

+To compile the API server, you can execute one of the following commands:

+* `go build -o <binary-name> ./cmd/zipcodes`
+* `make compile`

+The first one is for compile and get a binary specific for you current machine, the second one is for creating binaries for different OS and architectures(arm,386, amd64) in the the local `bin/` directory.

-The interaction is the same, and for both approaches the pupulation of the database is automated, downloading the US zipcodes from the CSV file created by [scpike](https://github.com/scpike) in the following repository [link](https://github.com/scpike/us-state-county-zip).
+The population of the database is automated, downloading the US zipcodes from the CSV file created by [scpike](https://github.com/scpike) in the following repository [link](https://github.com/scpike/us-state-county-zip).

-After the APi server is up and running, the following endpoints will be available:
+After the APi server is up and running, the following endpoints will be available at port `:20790`:

 * `/zipcodes/{zipcode}`
 * `/counties/{county}`